Why it matters

 What we are doing

 Treating epilepsy with drugs to reduce seizures has been the traditional goal of medical treatment.
 However, just reducing seizures doesn’t necessarily make much difference to the way children and parents feel.
 The drugs used to treat epilepsy often slow down a patient’s thinking and learning.
 Experts used to believe this was an acceptable price to pay to reduce seizures.
-However, there is a common type of epilepsy where children ‘grow out’ of their seizures in teenage years.
-We don’t know if is better to treat these children with drugs or not, especially if this might have a negative effect on their learning.
+However, with rolandic epilepsy where children ‘grow out’ of their seizures in teenage years, we don’t know if is better to treat these children with drugs or not, especially if this might have a negative effect on their learning.
 This is something that parents are also very concerned about.

 The research will also include talking to parents and children about their experiences in relation to sleep, taking medication, learning and how taking part in the study has impacted on them.
 Two parents of children with epilepsy will advise on the study throughout its duration and a team of researchers will work with parents and children to learn about their experiences.